 To avoid ending up in a similar situation, we recommend that you understand trademark basics, do your research, and consult with an attorney.
-Trademark and intellectual property law are complex areas of law, especially when a company is doing business across multiple countries.
-There are many exception and nuances, and countries may offer varying levels of protection to their own citizens and to foreigners.
+Trademark and intellectual property laws are complex, especially when a company is doing business across multiple countries.
+There are many exceptions and nuances, and countries may offer varying levels of protection to their own citizens and to foreigners.
 Investing in an attorney now can save you a lot of money and headache in the long run.

 Under U.S. Federal Law a protectable trademark is any word, name, symbol, device, or any combination thereof that is used by a person to “identify and distinguish his or her goods, including a unique product, from those manufactured or sold by others and to indicate the source of the goods, even if that source is unknown.”
 (15 USC 1127).

 Of course, trademark law is incredibly important when trying to pick a business name that is available for use.